-The triumph of science, marked by the publication in the 18th century of the Encyclopaedia, or the Explanatory Dictionary of Sciences, Arts and Crafts (35 volumes), was simultaneously accompanied by the introduction into the public consciousness of the notion of an "enlightened age" and a pejorative attitude towards magic.
-Since natural magic represented a body of knowledge about the magical powers of things in nature, including a variety of views and interpretations of natural phenomena, the formation of natural scientific knowledge required the definition of criteria for distinguishing genuine scientific knowledge from other directions of epistemology.
+The triumph of science, marked by the publication in the 18th century of the Encyclopaedia, or Explanatory Dictionary of Sciences, Arts and Crafts (35 volumes), was simultaneously accompanied by the introduction into the public consciousness of the concept of “The Age of Enlightenment” and a pejorative attitude towards magic.
+Since natural magic represented a body of knowledge about the magical powers of things in nature, including a variety of views and interpretations of natural phenomena, the formation of natural scientific knowledge required the definition of criteria for distinguishing genuine scientific knowledge from other areas of epistemology.

-Thus, the analysis of modernity gives grounds to talk about the phenomenon of the "Renaissance of esotericism."
-At the same time, the dilemma of treating this phenomenon arises: should we consider the situation as a return to the earlier rejected or is it a form of manifestation of the dialectic spiral of “negation of negation," that is, an impetus to the further development of the world view, including epistemology and ontology.
-The development of knowledge is stimulated by the needs of practice.
-In the early stages of human development, knowledge of the nature of the surrounding world was clearly not enough.
-Therefore, practical needs forced people to use the technology of the secret sciences, that is, to enter into practical contact with the unknown, which gave rise to the deification of this unknown (for example, fire).
+Thus, the analysis of modernity gives reason to talk about the phenomenon of “renaissance of esotericism”.
+A dilemma of interpreting this phenomenon arises: whether to consider the situation as a return to the earlier rejected, or is it a manifestation of the dialectical spiral of “negation of negation”, an impulse to the further development of the worldview, including epistemology and ontology.
+Knowledge development is driven by the needs of the practice.
+In the early stages of the development of mankind, knowledge about the surrounding world was not enough.
+Therefore, practical needs forced people to apply the technology of the secret sciences, to contact the unknown which gave rise to the deification of this unknown, for example, fire.

 You can read a Russian review of the book by Victor Ledenev "Secret Science: or attempts to synthesize, analyze and then rethink transcendence and transcendental management (Russian Edition)" and buy it on this page